bilgino/angularforddd/README.md

 anti-corruption layer allowing us to assemble data models without their structure being influenced by the underlying Web-API.

 Furthermore, we will introduce the CQRS pattern to stem the heavy-lift when building complicated page flows and user interfaces.
 The CQRS pattern enables us to answer different use cases with the respective data model.
-State changes in the repository will immediately replicate back to the view model (read side), that is, reactive projection through observables.
+State transitions in the repository will immediately replicate back to the view model (read side), that is, reactive projection through observables.
 A projection can be leveraged in several ways or layers.
 The most common approach is an event-based projection causing an eventually consistent system.
 However, we will not encounter any problems of this kind, due to the reactive design of Angular (RxJS).

 A reactive API exposes hot observables (BehaviorSubjects etc.) to manage the complexity of asynchronous data handling.
-If we share data with other components, we must keep track of changes to prevent stale data and keep the UI in sync.
+If we share data with other components, we must keep track of state transitions to prevent stale data and keep the UI in sync.
 RxJS gives us many great tools and operators to implement the "projection phase" between the read and write side, which we will discuss shortly as "Projection Patterns".

 **» CQRS in the frontend?**<br/>